 Will a TikTok VPN be illegal?

-Depending on breaking news, it's difficult to estimate exactly how and when TikTok will be banned – but we're comfortable saying that VPNs themselves are unlikely to become illegal.
+Depending on breaking news, it's difficult to estimate exactly how and when TikTok has been banned – but we're comfortable saying that VPNs themselves are unlikely to become illegal.

 However, using a VPN doesn't make any illegal activity legal, like downloading pirated software.

 We're unlikely to see TikTok use criminalized, and if you do get access we doubt you'll be punished.
 After all, the legislation is about the protection of data rather than illicit content, so the end user should be at very little risk.

 What else could I use a TikTok VPN for?